ptsteadman/notebook/log.md

 Need to figure out what's up with Yami Ichi and come up with Q4 goals.
 Pretty excited for PHCS work.
 More confused than ever about how to relate to people romantically.

+### Thursday, October 20th

+I think I've become uncomfortable with certain parts of myself.
+I intentionally try to forget them, using the classic therapist-endorsed
+self-talk: "this thought isn't helpful", etc.  But this sort of thinking makes me distant from myself, makes me feel boring.

+Anyways...

+Goals.
+Need to finish the Peter Burr piece, and work on Yami Ichi.